SathyaBhat/sathyabh.at/content/a-look-back-2023/index.md

 ### Summary

 What a year.
-We completed one full calendar year of living in Sydney and got to experience a lot of what Australia has to offer.
+We completed one full calendar year of living in Sydney and got to experience a glimpse of what Australia has to offer.
 We had some nice road trips, but towards the second half, due to a change in regulation, I was not able to drive anymore.
 That said, we went to a lot many concerts (averaging one a month).
-I got better at Typescript, did a few long-haul flights for work and vacation, and signed off the year with a relaxing stay at home.
+I got better at Typescript, did a few long-haul flights for work and vacation, and signed off the year with a relaxing stay at home, watching the fireworks.

-On the tech side of things, I continued helping out with the CDK Day, went to a few Meetups, got to give a [talk at re:Invent](https://sathyasays.com/talks/improve-web-application-performance-aws-global-accelerator-net327/), and worked on my YNAB Prometheus exporter as a side thing.
+On the tech side of things, I continued helping out with the CDK Day, went to a few Meetups, got to give a [talk at re:Invent](https://sathyasays.com/talks/improve-web-application-performance-aws-global-accelerator-net327/), and worked on a couple of small side projects ([spotify-dl](https://github.com/SathyaBhat/spotify-dl) and [ynab-exporter](https://github.com/SathyaBhat/ynab-exporter)).
 And of course, our weekly Discord calls with my friends [Saurabh](https://twitter.com/the100rabh), [Fossil](https://twitter.com/Fossiloflife), [Cruise](https://twitter.com/Cruisemaniac), [Karthik](https://twitter.com/Karthik), [Ninad](https://twitter.com/Ni_nad), [Aman](https://twitter.com/amanmanglik) went about as usual, with me missing a couple of them due to being on the airplane 😆.

 ### By the months

 Here’s what happened by the month:

-**January:** We got a taste of what Summers in Sydney is like.
-With increasing temperatures and an ineffective air conditioning system, we bought a Vornado and liked it so much that we bought another one last month.
-Inspired by [Thej's Weekly Notes](https://thejeshgn.com/tag/weekly-notes/), I started writing my [weekly notes](/series/weekly-notes) in the [third](/2023/01/21/weekly-notes-03-2023/) of January and have been writing every week since - it's become a habit now to write my weekly notes as I talk with my friends on Discord every Sunday afternoon, and I want to keep at that.
+**January:** We got a taste of what Summer in Sydney is like.
+With increasing temperatures and an ineffective air conditioning system, we bought a Vornado whole-room air circulator and liked it so much that we bought another one last month.
+Inspired by [Thej's Weekly Notes](https://thejeshgn.com/tag/weekly-notes/), I started writing my [weekly notes](/series/weekly-notes) in the [third](/2023/01/21/weekly-notes-03-2023/) week of January and have been writing every week since - it's become a habit now to write my weekly notes as I talk with my friends on Discord every Sunday afternoon, and I want to keep at that.
 I also started helping out for Barcamp virtually.
 January ended with the Chinese New Year celebrations and we went over to Darling Harbour for the show.

   {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "lanterns.jpg" "Happy Lunar New Year!"
 "A look back at 2023"  >}}